csamywilliams/csamywilliams.github.io/_posts/2018-1-1-New-Year-Resolution.md

 Another year has passed and time has flown by so quickly.
 It was a pretty rough year and instead of dwelling on the negatives.
 I wanted to start fresh by making a list of my dreams for this, almost like a New Year’s Resolution.

-So here are my top 5, that I want to achieve:
+So here are my top few resolutions, that I want to achieve:

 <ul>
     <li>Become more interactive and socialise within the software development community.
 How am I going to do this?
-Well, my aim is to attend at least 2 development conferences, go to <a target="_blank" src="https://www.meetup.com/Swansea-Software-Development-Meetup/">#SSDC</a> on a regular basis and organise a new free <a target="_blank" src="https://www.dddwales.com/">DDDWales</a> event.
+Well, my aim is to attend at least 2 development conferences, go to <a target="_blank" src="https://www.meetup.com/Swansea-Software-Development-Meetup/">SSDC</a> on a regular basis and organise a new free <a target="_blank" src="https://www.dddwales.com/">DDDWales</a> event.
 Also want to attend <a target="_blank" src="http://swanseacon.co.uk/">SwanseaCon</a> again, such a good local conference.</li>
     <li>Finally move into my new home.
 We are currently in progress of building it and had a few setbacks but no more.
 I am going to work hard and tackle any challenges head on so I can spend Christmas in my new home.</li>
     <li>Blog on a regular basis, aim for at least one post a month and once I get better move onto a few more.
 By the end, I want a minimum of 12 posts but aim for 30.</li>
     <li>Move from Junior to Mid Front-end Developer in my current role at <a target="_blank" src="http://www.vizolution.co.uk/">Vizolution</a>.</li>